-This is the section where you will configure which payment schedule the product form adheres to, and if its sales can influence the unit sales of other titles or royalty schedules.
-This also provides the opportunity to remove a title from the Royalty statements.
+In the Other tab, you will configure which payment schedule the product form adheres to, and if its sales can influence the unit sales of other titles or royalty schedules.
+This also provides the opportunity to remove a title from the royalty statements.

-Clicking on this tab will take you to a new screen with 4 sub-tabs: Configuration, Influence Alternate Break, Influence Alternate Book, and Influenced By Alternate Book:
+Within this tab, there are 4 sub-tabs: Configuration, Influence Alternate Break, Influence Alternate Book, and Influenced By Alternate Book:

-In the Configuration sub-tab, check the In Statements box if you wish the title to be included in your Royalty statements.
+1. In the Configuration sub-tab, check the In Statements box if you wish the title to be included in your royalty statements.
 Conversely, if you would like the title to be removed from the statements, un-tick this box.
-For instance, this may be used if a title is out of print & you are expecting no more royalties data.
+For instance, this may be used if a title is out of print & you are expecting no more royalties' data.

 Check the correct Contributor Split box.

 In this section, you can also see the Royalties Configuration you previously set up; in the example above we have Annual and Half Yearly.
 Check the correct box depending on how often you want to run your statements and make payments.

 When you are finished, click the Update button.